nikomatsakis/rustacean-principles/src/how_rust_empowers/reliable.md

 > Rust doesn't hide error conditions and encourages listing all possibilities explicitly (or acknowledging that something is elided).

 Rust uses a number of mechanisms to encourage code authors to list all possibilities.
-This thoroughness frequently helps identify bugs because it ca highlight things that the programmer has forgotten about.
+This thoroughness frequently helps identify bugs because it can highlight things that the programmer has forgotten about.
 However, it comes at a price in [productivity], since it can force the programmer to deal with details that they haven't figure out yet.
+As an example, consider exhaustive matches: they are frequently very useful, but when a new enum variant is added, all matches must be edited to account for it (or else they must include a `_` case).